acheong08/track.duti.tech/src/lib/markdown/chatgpt/about.md

 # ChatGPT

 ChatGPT is a chatbot launched by OpenAI in November 2022.
 It is built on top of OpenAI's GPT-3.5 family of large language models, and is fine-tuned with both supervised and reinforcement learning techniques.

-ChatGPT was launched as a prototype on November 30, 2022, and quickly garnered attention for its detailed responses and articulate answers across many domains of knowledge.
+It quickly garnered attention for its detailed responses and articulate answers across many domains of knowledge.
 Its uneven factual accuracy was identified as a significant drawback.

 ## ChatGPT development